crpier/dotfiles/README.md

 - Drop Preonic:

 ### TODO
-- gitconfig management: link the .extra.gitconfig file and also optionally set up user and email in gitconfig
 - do the vagrant thingie
 - spelling:
   - add the /home/cris/.config/lvim/spell/en.utf-8.add and track it in repo